smlurie/Echidna/README.md

 1. Download Echidna and unzip all directories.
 2. Download the Neuralynx NetCom Development Package (https://neuralynx.com/software/netcom-development-package) and add all directories to Echidna\NetCom

+TIPS:
+-CCEPs are defined by the Neuralynx 'Event' channel (i.e., each Event marks t=0 for a new ERP).
+-Set the default IPv4 address for the NetCom stream in Echidna.mlapp, or change the address manually in the GUI.
+-Use the GUI to add electrode strips or contacts to the montage, matched to the CSC channel # in Cheetah or Pegasus.